Rbrasil72/Rbrasil72/README.md

 ## Hi there 👋

 I'm Rodrigo!
-A full time IT Technician, part time Cybersecurity student based in Portugal.
+A full time IT Technician, part time Cybersecurity student based in the Azores.

 I love all things open source and thinkering with new and old tech.